 Group addressed MSDU handling:

-11-21/0577 touched on group addressed frames, but only superficially.
+11-21/0577 (and therefore the current draft text in subclause 4.9 and clause 5) touched on group addressed frames, but only superficially.
 It mentioned that there are separate GTK/IGTK/BIGTK maintained per link, and that group addressed frame encryption and decryption are done with the GTK for a given link.
 Further clarification and details are needed, however.

 First, it needs to be noted that with separate group keys per link, there needs to be separate key management per link.
-This implies a separate Authenticator/Supplicant per link paired with the link’s specific RSNA key management.
-Thus, our architectural model for an MLD needs to be extended to add these RSN facilities per link, for the group addressed frames and group key handling.
+This implies a separate Authenticator/Supplicant “context” per link paired with the link’s specific RSNA key management for group keys.
+Thus, our architectural model for an MLD (Figure 4-30a) needs to be extended to add these RSN facilities per link, for the group addressed frames and group key handling.

-Note that these RSN facilities are the same ones as used by the affiliated AP for legacy operations (with associated non-MLD peers).
+Note that these RSN facilities are the same ones as used by the affiliated APs for legacy operations (with associated non-MLD peers).
 See immediately next section…

 Legacy AP operations:

 Legacy operation of the affiliated APs collocated with an AP is a key feature, which raises some architectural details.
+In particular, as upper MAC operations for MLD peers is modified from single link (legacy) operations, it is simplest to model the AP MLD and its affiliated legacy APs as having separate upper MAC facilities.
+Per Figure 4-30a and Figure 4-30b in the draft, the AP MLD’s upper MAC facilities are performed by a single MLD upper MAC sublayer which operates using multiple links and multiple MLD lower MAC sublayer entities.
+However, each affiliated AP provides legacy upper MAC operations to associated legacy non-AP STAs, through an independent MLD upper MAC sublayer.
+A new figure (Figure 4-30c, below) is added to show this architecture of an AP MLD and its (legacy supporting) affiliated APs.

-In particular, Since the MLD lower MAC sublayer is shared between the MLD and legacy upper MAC sublayers, the operation of this sharing needs to be specified where it affects externally visible behavior.
+Since the MLD lower MAC sublayer is shared between the MLD and legacy upper MAC sublayers, the operation of this sharing needs to be specified where it affects externally visible behavior.
 To support group addressed security contexts (one set of GTK/IGTK/BIGTK per link), and legacy operation (PTK per peer STA) an AP MLD maintains an Authenticator per link (with legacy association PTKSAs, as well as GTK/IGTK/BIGTK for that link) and an Authenticator for the AP MLD (with PKTSAs per MLD association).
 These Authenticators cooperate as needed, on key updates, etc.

 Non-AP MLD and legacy non-AP STA:

 On the non-AP MLD, there is no need for this complexity.
 A non-AP MLD is simply a MLD upper MAC sublayer, and multiple MLD lower MAC sublayers (one for each link).
+Within the non-AP MLD, the combination of a single link lower MAC functionality plus the shared upper MAC results in a complete affiliated STA.
+A new figure (Figure 4-30d, below) is added to show the architecture of a non-AP MLD and its affiliated STAs.
 A non-AP device that switches from MLO to legacy operation (when roaming to a legacy AP, for example), retains the upper MAC sublayer and only one lower MAC sublayer, thus switching to operation over a single link, but making the transition invisible to the upper layers.
 Further, only one Supplicant is modelled in the reference model for the non-AP MLD.
 However, this Supplicant is enhanced over a legacy non-AP STA, in that it can manage the multiple sets of GTK/IGTK/BIGTK, one set per each link.

 Minor updates to Figure 5-2a, new Figure 5-2b